-The only member of its family to be found in Monterey County.
-Its rose-colored flowers are somewhat pea-like but its two petal-like sepals open almost flat and tend to droop when the flower is fully open.
-There are 3 actual petals, the lower one shaped like a keel with a small blunt tip (beak) which is yellowish.
+This is the only member of its family found in Monterey County.
+Its rose-colored flowers are somewhat pea-like, but its two petal-like sepals open almost flat, often drooping when the flower is fully open.
+There are 3 actual petals, the lower one shaped like a keel, with a small blunt tip (beak) which is yellowish.
 The lower petal is closely surrounded by the 2 upper ones.
 The leaves are lanceolate or elliptic, 7–60 mm long.